awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts-allowed-actions.md

 A dash \(–\) indicates that the account cannot perform the action\.

+This table reflects the default permissions for master and member accounts\.
+You can use custom IAM policies to further restrict access to Security Hub features and functions\.
+For guidance and examples, see the blog post[ Aligning IAM policies to user personas for AWS Security Hub](http://aws.amazon.com/blogs/security/aligning-iam-policies-to-user-personas-for-aws-security-hub/)\.

 |  Action  |  Security Hub administrator \(Organization\)  |  Master account \(Invitation\)  |  Member \(Organization\)  |  Member \(Invitation\)  |
 | --- | --- | --- | --- | --- |